alexander-ozkan/portfolio/_posts/2020-03-28-Sentiment Analysis as a Trading Indicator.md

 To train such a model would require a considerable amount of __labeled__ data, which would have taken a long time to compile and hand label.

 As well as that, I think this strategy could work if paired with other signals to determine a longer term sentiment.
-Perhaps a modified turtle strategy that uses news as one of its' indicators, only trading when the sentiment is positive for multiple consecutive days (or vice versa).
+Perhaps a modified turtle strategy that uses news as one of its indicators, only trading when the sentiment is positive for multiple consecutive days (or vice versa).

 __Thanks for reading!__